bettygordon932/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Also, don’t be afraid to ask for help when you need it.
 Reach out to your colleagues or use online resources like Stack Overflow to find solutions to problems you may encounter.
 The programming community is vast and willing to share their knowledge.

+# 2024-01-03
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+This quote, often used in the context of software development, reminds us that optimizing code or designing complex solutions too early can lead to unnecessary complexity, bugs, and maintenance issues.
+Instead, it advocates for first creating a working solution with clean, maintainable code, and then optimizing only where necessary and after profiling to identify actual bottlenecks.
+This principle encourages developers to focus on clarity, simplicity, and understanding the problem domain thoroughly before indulging in optimizations.